 Eligible faculty may submit applications to the SMC International Faculty Committee for review twice a year.
 Applications open on September 1, with an October 1 deadline and applications open on February 15 with a March 15 deadline.
 Before submitting an application, please review the faculty director’s roles and responsibilities, as well as a description of the opportunities, available below.

-When you agree to serve as a Study Away Faculty Director you take on various roles: classroom instructor, academic advisor, event and excursion coordinator, host community liaison, disciplinarian, budget manager, and trouble-shooter… even surrogate parent.
+When you agree to serve as a Study Away Faculty Program Leader you take on various roles: classroom instructor, academic advisor, event and excursion coordinator, host community liaison, disciplinarian, budget manager, and trouble-shooter… even surrogate parent.

-Faculty Directors must also assist with student recruiting, selection and preparation for going abroad.
+Faculty Program Leaders must also assist with student recruiting, selection and preparation for going abroad.

 - Applicability, value, and appeal of the content of proposed course(s) to students in all SMC majors.